 What is payment authorisation, and how does it work?

-At the core of every electronic payment transaction is the critical step of payment authorisation.
-Whether you’re running an e-commerce store, a brick-and-mortar shop, or providing a service that requires online payments, understanding how payment authorisation works is essential for the smooth operation of your business.
-This blog post will explore the ins and outs of payment authorisation, the key players involved, the benefits and challenges, and how you can optimise this process to ensure seamless customer transactions.
+At the core of every electronic payment transaction lies the critical step of payment authorization.
+Whether you are running an e-commerce store, operating a brick-and-mortar shop, or providing a service that requires online payments, understanding how payment authorization works is absolutely essential for the smooth operation of your business.
+In this blog post, we will thoroughly explore the ins and outs of payment authorization, highlighting the key players involved, the benefits and challenges it presents, and, most importantly, how you can optimize this process to ensure seamless and efficient customer transactions.

 Who are the key players involved in payment authorisation?